 2. The new physical self emerges in pain and often anger.

-3. Dissatisfaction and obsessively high standards ensure continued success.
+3. Dissatisfaction and high standards ensure continued success.

-4. Seemingly negative feelings and emotions can be used and channeled into dramatic positive change and ultimate achievement.
+4. Seemingly negative emotions can be channeled into dramatic positive change and ultimate achievement.

-Phoenix Theory goes against what most hand-holding motivational "gurus" preach.
-But I'm not a motivational guru; I'm an experimenter and an observer.
-I'm not interested in what works in corny "personal growth" books; I'm interested in what works in real life, in the field.
+Phoenix Theory goes against what most hand-holding motivational gurus preach.
+But I'm not a motivational guru.
+I'm not interested in what works in corny "personal growth" books.
+I'm interested in what works in real life, in the field.
 And what works in the real world isn't always pretty.
 But the results are.

 Do you want to reach your physique goals?
 Do you really want to achieve what most people either can't or won't?